 - Talk to anyone and everyone!
 People were excited with their sightings and happy to share directions and locations.
 See a magnet on the map for a leopard sighting?
 Ask any guides you see if they’ve seen it!
 See cars pulled over but can’t see what they’re seeing?
 Ask!
 If we hadn’t talked to other drivers or guides we would have missed lions and a leopard.

 - There’s an app for that.
 Download Latest Sightings, available on iOS or Android.
-People pin recent sightings live to the map, crowdsourcing at its best.
+People pin recent sightings live to the map, crowdsourcing a big five safari for the win.

 - Divide and conquer.
 Designate areas for each person in the car to be looking to be sure that all ground is covered.
 There were only two of us so one was always scanning to the right, and the other to the left.